-Bengals are striking animals - their skin is spotty, like that of small leopards, and they have very beautiful, emerald, or gold colored eyes.
+Bengals are striking animals - their skin is spotty, like that of small leopards, and they have very beautiful, emerald, or gold-colored eyes.

 Although the Bengal cat looks like a wild animal, it is completely domesticated.

-Behavior of the Bengal Cat
+Behaviors of the Bengal Cat

 Now you know many ways your cat can communicate with you, but there are some additional tips that Bengal fans should know.